tschm/cradle/README.md

 to accelerate, simplify and harmonize the development of experiments and quantitative strategies.

-Assuming the presence of gh, uvx and a valid ssh-connection with GitHub you can start the tool with
+Assuming the presence of uvx
+you can start the tool with

 ```bash
 uvx qcradle